Austin Reyna

 Special Education Advocacy

 The field of special education and advocacy is a growing and in-demand field with strong career prospects, both nationally and in Texas.
 Pursuing a graduate program in this field can help professionals advance their careers and make a positive impact on the lives of students with disabilities and their families.
-Our Master of Jurisprudence with a concentration in Special Education Advocacy is designed to prepare students for careers in special education teaching, advocacy and related fields.
+Our Master of Legal Studies with a concentration in Special Education Advocacy is designed to prepare students for careers in special education teaching, advocacy and related fields.
 This new graduate degree concentration can aid school personnel, service providers and those advocating on behalf of students with disabilities and their families in gaining a greater understanding of the law in this area.

 Upon learning of this ground-breaking M.Jur. program in Special Education Advocacy, I immediately applied.
 This innovative graduate program concentration is the first and only one to receive acquiescence from the American Bar Association and it is entirely online, making it accessible wherever an advocate may live.
 I hope others will join me and enroll, taking one step forward towards making special education advocacy a true profession.